Swallow Reef: Marine Research Station

 The Malaysian Fisheries department operates a marine research facility, MARSAL (Marine Research Station Pulau Layang-Layang) on the island.

 Layang-Layang Resort

 Layang-Layang is a 3 star resort located on the island open from 28 February – 1 September.
 It has 86 rooms and shares the look of a Borneo Longhouse, the traditional community homes of Borneo's tribal people.
 The resort's restaurant serves Asian and Western Cuisine.
 There are also fresh water swimming pools and a body massage and foot reflexology centre called Raba Raba House.

 The resort's license to operate was revoked by the Malaysian government on January 6, 2025, forcing it to close.

 Utilities

 Electricity

 The main power source of the island comes from diesel generators.
-On the naval station, there is a large windmill maintained by state-owned power company Tenaga Nasional which harnesses power from wind speeds of up to 50 knots to provide additional electricity supply to the base.
+On the naval station, there is a large windmill maintained by state-owned power company Tenaga Nasional which harnesses power from wind speeds of up to 50 kn to provide additional electricity supply to the base.